Andy Dibble

-Club career
+Playing career

 Early career

 Dibble began his career at Cardiff City, joining as an apprentice in June 1981 and turning professional in August 1982.
 He made his first team debut on his 17th birthday in a 1–0 defeat to Crystal Palace.
 The following season, he established himself as the club's first choice goalkeeper helping the side to promotion and the next year he missed just one league match.
 His performances at the club alerted a number of clubs and he moved to Luton Town for £125,000 in July 1984.
 During his time there he twice went out on loan, firstly to Sunderland in 1986 and then to Huddersfield Town in 1987.
-Arguably the finest moment of his career was saving a Nigel Winterburn penalty in the 1988 League Cup Final at Wembley, as Luton beat Arsenal 3–2 to win their first major trophy.
-Luton were 2–1 down with only ten minutes of the game left when Dibble, standing in for the injured Les Sealey, made the save, as well as a string of other saves to keep Luton in the game, allowing them to score two late goals and win the match 3-2.
+Arguably the finest moment of his career was saving a Nigel Winterburn penalty in the 1988 League Cup final at Wembley, as Luton beat Arsenal 3–2 to win their first major trophy.
+Luton were 2–1 down with only ten minutes of the game left when Dibble, standing in for the injured Les Sealey, made the save, as well as a string of other saves to keep Luton in the game, allowing them to score two late goals and win the match 3–2.

 Manchester City

-He moved on to Manchester City in July 1988 for a £240,000 fee (2009: £).
+Dibble moved on to Manchester City in July 1988 for a £240,000 fee (2009: £).
 His time at City was interrupted by injuries, and despite being virtually ever-present during his first two seasons, subsequently found himself second choice behind Tony Coton and arguably even third choice when youngster Martyn Margetson broke through onto the senior scene.
 Dibble was loaned out to several teams (namely Aberdeen, Middlesbrough, Bolton Wanderers, West Bromwich Albion and Sheffield United), and only very rarely played first team football for the Manchester team after his first two seasons.

 In his time at Manchester City, Dibble was on the receiving end in a notorious incident in a game against Nottingham Forest in March 1990 when Gary Crosby headed the ball out of Dibble's hand before putting it into the City goal.
-The goal stood and Forest won the game 1-0.
+The goal stood and Forest won the game 1–0.